ahinkel421/goalstrive/README.md

 3. On add goal submit, append input.vals() to "goals-container"
 4. Get JWT working on client side (handleSignup function)
 5. Create function to create new goals when posted in new dest goal page.
+6. Fix authorization (Currently able to Log In without entering any credentials).
+7. Make "my goals" link only visible if logged in.
+8. If logged in, "log in" and "get started" go away.
-6. On arrow click (dest goals page), add/remove class hidden from "collapsable-goal-info"
+9. On arrow click (dest goals page), add/remove class hidden from "collapsable-goal-info"